PhilipPragerUrbina/TensorMath/Docs/Matrix.md

 Matrices are a 2d grid of values.
 They are composed of multiple vectors.

 ### ⚠ Warning ⚠
-> These Matrices have their size defined at runtime, and therefore dynamically allocate memory in a pointer.
+> These Matrices have their size defined at runtime, and therefore dynamically allocate memory.
 If you are looking for a constant size Matrices, like Mat4, see _FixedMatrix_.
 Fixedmatrix has compile time compatibility checks, and is easier copy(to a GPU for example) or serialize.

 ### ❗ Notice ❗
-> This class contains assertions for things like mismatched Matrix sizes.
+> This class contains assertions for mismatched Matrix sizes and out of bounds index.
 Make sure define NDEBUG for max performance and to remove these assertions for your release build.

 ## Usage
 ### Include